lianlianNex/Gitbook/docs/asyn_notification.md

 # Payment Asynchronous Notification

-Once a payment request is processed, LianLian will send the results to the notification URL ```notify_url``` via server-side HTTP requests, which is wrote into *HttpInputStream*.
+Once a payment request is processed, LianLian will send the results to the notification URL ```notify_url``` via server-side HTTP POST requests, which is wrote into *HttpInputStream*.

 > Your servers are informed of the successful result only.
 No notification will be sent for unsuccessful or abnormal transactions.